 Not through euthanasia!
 Hurray! 🎉

 Have you adopted a furry companion yourself?
 What do you think of this little slice of Dutch history about stray dogs in the Netherlands?
-Let us know in the comments below!
+Tell us in the comments below!